-I would consider anyone who does not have any creative or controlling impact on the environment in which they work in or their pay a 9-5er.
-This is someone with no managerial power, a cog in the wheel that does a job they’re trained to do by the book that was written long before they were even born, keep their head down, and collect a paycheck every two weeks.
+I would consider anyone who does not have any creative or controlling impact on the environment in which they work in or their pay to be a 9-5er.
+This is someone with no managerial power, a cog in the wheel that does a job they’re trained to do by the book (that was written long before they were even born), keep their head down, and collect a paycheck every two weeks.

 I use self-employed as a blanket term to cover most professionals, contractors, freelancers, entrepreneurs, and those who own their own business.
 Someone who has creative control in their work, control in their schedule and pay, or are able to freely move from company to company or client to client of their choosing, providing a product or service.